Gusevskoye peat railway: History

 Gusevskoye peat railway emerged in the 1920s, in the area Gus-Khrustalny District, in a settlement named Gus-Khrustalny in 1931 became a town.
-The railway had a maximum length of about 100 km at their peak.
+The railway had a maximum length of about 100 km at its peak.
 Gusevskoye railway was built for hauling peat and workers and operates year-round with several pairs of trains a day.
 At present only 25 km of the railway is operational, current operations include passenger traffic (workers-tourists) and freight traffic, transportation of peat.
 A peat briquette factory was built and put into operation in 2010 in a settlement named Gusevskiy.
 A peat briquette factory was built and put into operation in 2011 in a settlement named Mezinovskiy.

 About 2011 half of the railroad was dismantled.
 Formed two separate railway network.

 Current status

 There was two separated railways, operated by different companies.